ata6502/DemoApps/README.md

 * Multiple renderers created using a renderer factory:
     + `TextureRenderer` - draws a textured cube lit by two directional lights.
-    + `MaterialRenderer` - draws a solid cube lit by a single light.
+    + `MipmapRenderer` - applies a mipmap chain to a textured cube.
+    + `MultitextureRenderer` - combines and transforms two textures to obtain a rotating fireball on each cube face.
+    + `PageFlippingRenderer` - plays frame animation of fire over each face of a cube.
     + `ColorRenderer` - draws a colored cube whose vertices are transformed dynamically in a vertex shader.
 Also, it uses 32-bit color values
       (`DirectX::PackedVector::XMCOLOR`) instead of a 128-bit colors.
     + `PageFlippingRenderer` - plays a fire animation over each face of the cube using the page flipping technique.